Interpretations of quantum mechanics: The silent approach

 Although interpretational opinions are openly and widely discussed today, that was not always the case.
 A notable exponent of a tendency of silence was Paul Dirac who once wrote: "The interpretation of quantum mechanics has been dealt with by many authors, and I do not want to discuss it here.
 I want to deal with more fundamental things."
-This position is not uncommon among practitioners of quantum mechanics.

-Similarly Richard Feynman wrote many popularizations of quantum mechanics without ever publishing about interpretation issues like quantum measurement.

-Others, like Nico van Kampen and Willis Lamb, have openly criticized non-orthodox interpretations of quantum mechanics.
+This position is shared with other well-known practitioners of quantum mechanics like Max Born, Richard Feynman, Willis Lamb, and John Clive Ward.
+Feynman wrote many popularizations of quantum mechanics without ever publishing about interpretation issues like quantum measurement.
+Others, like Nico van Kampen and Lamb, have openly criticized non-orthodox interpretations of quantum mechanics.